 You do not need to prove intent in order to collect compensation for personal injury.
 Many victims are under the impression that they must have evidence that the accountable party acted towards them with malice or forethought, thereby causing a subsequent injury.
 As many West Virginia personal injury lawyers know, however, this assumption is wrong.
 It must only be shown that the negligence, carelessness, or recklessness of the responsible party led to your injury.

 Contact Us Regarding Personal Injury Laws in West Virginia Today

 If you or a loved one is injured, there is no time to waste.
 You need attorneys who are experienced with personal injury laws in West Virginia to begin working on your behalf immediately.
-At DiTrapano Barrett DiPiero McGinley & Simmons, PLLC, we represent victims statewide in personal injury, medical malpractice, and trucking accident cases.
+At DiPiero Simmons McGinley & Bastress, PLLC, we represent victims statewide in personal injury, medical malpractice, and trucking accident cases.
 Contact us today at (304) 816-4704 for a free consultation and evaluation of your claim.